upendrabhattarai/GMFBI/index.md

 ## Genetic Model From Basal Insects

+It is a collection of genetic and biological information on various basal insects.

+and genetic informations and laboratory protocols
 You can use the [editor on GitHub](https://github.com/upendrabhattarai/GMFBI/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.